MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/auto-delete-policy.md

 An auto delete policy on a table sets an expiry date for the table.
 The table will be automatically deleted at this expiry time.
 Unlike the [retention policy](retentionpolicy.md), which determines when data ([extents](extents-overview.md)) is removed from a table, the auto delete policy drops the entire table.

 The auto delete policy can be useful for temporary staging tables.
-Temporary staging tables are used for data preparation, until the data is moved to its permanent location. <br>
+Temporary staging tables are used for data preparation, until the data is moved to its permanent location.
+We recommend explicitly dropping temporary tables when they're no longer needed.
+Only use the auto delete policy as a backup mechanism if explicit deletion didn't occur.
-Recommendations for temporary tables:
-   * Explicitly drop temporary tables when they're no longer needed.
-   * Only use the auto delete policy as a backup mechanism if explicit deletion didn't occur.

 > [!TIP]
 > If you are working with temporary tables, the following commands may also be useful: [create table based-on](create-table-based-on-command.md) and [replace extents](replace-extents.md).